flare-foundation/governance-proposals/FIP/FIP_11.md

 **Block-latency feeds rewards**: Accuracy rewards for the FTSO’s block-latency feeds are triggered for a voting epoch if the price at the end of the epoch is within a 0.5% interval around the respective anchor price.
-When the system behaves as intended and the two feeds are regularly in good alignment, the width of the interval may need to be changed.
+When the system behaves as intended and the two feeds are regularly in good alignment, the width of the interval may need to be revised.
 Tightening the interval in this way should provide better incentives for more accurate price guarantees.

 **Reward split**: Currently, the FTSO inflationary rewards are split between the anchor and block-latency feeds in proportion 70/30.
 This ratio may be revised in the future based on community usage, with a target ratio of 50/50.

 **Weight systems**: Various weight systems are used in the core protocols, based on both delegations and stake.
-To promote decentralization, lowering the overdelegation cap may be desirable in the future.
+To promote decentralization, lowering the overdelegation cap may be desirable.
 An initial 2% cap may be set only after the new IQR/PCT ratio is implemented, to support a smooth transition.
 Additionally, using a unified weight system across all protocols, such as the signing policy weight, could lead to a more robust system.